 insist on voting their pocketbook to the detriment of society and rich

-US, southern states not only do not vote their pocketbook they refuse help like
+US, southern states do not only not vote their pocketbook; they refuse help like

 Obamacare coming from the north.
 US south easily defeats the European south in